TeachBooks/Sphinx-Indexed-Definitions/README.md

 this extension, once loaded, will add (with default settings) the terms Lorem, **pharetra**, *id dignissim*, *dignissim* and **fermentum Kelvin** to the generated index.

 ## Installation
-To use this extenstion, follow these steps:
+To use this extenstion, follow these steps (be aware, more steps then usual):

 **Step 1: Install the Package**